1. Home

 We now need to put packages into this directory.
 Two common ways to obtain packages are to copy the installer ISO packages or mirror a remote repository.

-To copy the installer ISO packages mount a copy of the installer ISO locally and copy the packages to the newly created directory.
+To copy the installer ISO packages, mount a copy of the installer ISO locally and copy the packages to the newly created directory.
+For example:

-Note: This will copy all of the ISO packages to your local head node repository.
-You can specify a direct path to only copy certain architectures or packages as desired instead of the broader /mnt/iso/data/packages, e.g. /mnt/iso/data/packages/dist/ubuntu/2204/.
+NOTE: This will copy all the ISO packages to your local head node repository.
+You can specify a direct path to only copy certain architectures or packages as desired instead of the broader /mnt/iso/data/packages, e.g., /mnt/iso/data/packages/dist/ubuntu/2204/.

-To mirror a remote repository a suggested but not officially endorsed tool to use is apt-mirror.
+To mirror a remote repository, apt-mirror is a suggested (but not officially endorsed) tool.
 You can install apt-mirror via the apt package manager.

 # apt update; apt install apt-mirror -y

-Once you are satisfied with the configuration you can run apt-mirror to begin mirroring the remote repositories.
-You may want to run this in a screen or tmux session as there may be a lengthy download of packages.
+Once you are satisfied with the configuration, you can run apt-mirror to begin mirroring the remote repositories.
+You may want to run this in a screen or tmux session, as there may be a lengthy package download.

 # apt-mirror